 \section{Moment calculations and estimates}

-We are ready to move to the proofs of our main results.
-In this section we perform moment calculations for the near-critical measure~$\zeta^D$; these will feed directly into the proofs of Theorem~\ref{thm-A}.
+We are ready to move to the proof of our main results.
+In this section we perform moment calculations for the near-extremal measure~$\zeta^D$; these will feed directly into the proofs of Theorem~\ref{thm-A}.
 Throughout, we will assume that a domain~$D\in\mathfrak D$ and a set of approximating lattice domains $\{D_N\}_{N\ge1}$ have been fixed.